inlets/inlets.dev/blog/_posts/2022-09-02-real-client-ips-with-proxy-protocol.md

 We need to create an exit tunnel server in TCP mode.

-I prefer using DigitalOcean because they send a convenient email with the root password immediately after the tunnel is created.
-We'll need that to SSH into the box and customise the settings for the inlets-pro tcp server.
+When I need to customise a tunnel server then I prefer using [DigitalOcean](https://m.do.co/c/8d4e75e9886f) because they send a convenient email with the root password immediately after the tunnel is created.
+We'll need the password to SSH into the box and customise the settings for the `inlets-pro tcp server` command.

 There is a newer, cheaper instance available for 4 USD / mo in certain regions, I'm going to use that by setting `--region` and `--plan`.
+I learned about the plan from the [DigitalOcean release notes](https://docs.digitalocean.com/release-notes/droplets/).

 ```
 doctl compute size list